stumptowndoug/thimble/readme.md

 1
 ```

 **Here is a view of retention rate by appkey.
-Interesting to see policies purchased on andriod app have lower retention**
+Interesting to see policies purchased on android app have lower retention**

  ![Retention Rate - appkey](https://thimble-homework.s3.us-west-2.amazonaws.com/question_2b_appkey.png)